 - Heat oven to 350 degrees F.

-- Grease a 6-cup Bundt pan, dust with flour and shake out the excess.
+- Generously grease a 6-cup Bundt pan, dust with flour and shake out the excess.
 Set aside.

 - Put raisins and rum into a small bowl, heat in the microwave for 1 minute, then set aside and let cool.

 - Whisk almond meal, flour, baking powder, salt and spices together in a bowl and set aside.

 - Beat butter and sugar until light and fluffy.

 - Beat in the dry ingredients and continue to beat until you have a creamy, smooth batter.

 - Mix in the raisins along with the remaining rum they are in.

 - Fill the batter into the Bundt cake pan and bake until a toothpick comes out clean (35-45 minutes).

 - Let cool, then release the cake from the pan.